sarahedens/Rockbuster-Stealth-SQL/README.md

 - Do sales figures vary between geographic regions?

 ## Data
-**Rockbuster Data Set** - This dataset was created by CareerFoundry for use in this analysis.
-The data set includes information on stores, staff, inventory, film categories, film names, film language, actors, customers, rental history, payment history, and addresses for stores, staff, and customers.
+**Rockbuster Data Set** - The dataset includes information on Rockbuster’s film inventory, customers, and transactions, loaded into a PostgreSQL database.
+It's structured to reflect real-world business scenarios and relationships between different data tables.
 ## Tools
 The data was analyzed using a relational database management system and PostgreSQL.